AmjustGettingStarted/front-end/js/coding questions.md

 > Base case prevents infinite recursion.
 Works for small `n`.

+> 🔁 Recursive Logic
+> The function calls itself with a smaller value each time: factorial(n - 1)

+The base case is if(n <= 1), which stops the recursion.

 ---

 ### 6. Write a simple functional component that displays a list of names